alexxbout/demoj/README.md

    - ```./setup.sh```
    - Choose your installation

-7. Disconnect, and if the network module is also setted up, you may have to disconnect your personal Wifi and use the DemoJ wifi instead.
+7. Disconnect, and if the network module is also set up, you may have to disconnect your personal Wifi and use the DemoJ wifi instead.